efueger/silverstripe-framework/docs/en/02_Developer_Guides/12_Search/01_Searchcontext.md

 # SearchContext

-[api:SearchContext] manages searching of properties on one or more [api:DataObject] types, based on a given set of input parameters. [api:SearchContext] is intentionally decoupled from any controller-logic, it just receives a set of search parameters and an object class it acts on.
+[api:SearchContext] manages searching of properties on one or more [api:SilverStripe\ORM\DataObject] types, based on a given set of input parameters. [api:SearchContext] is intentionally decoupled from any controller-logic, it just receives a set of search parameters and an object class it acts on.

-The default output of a [api:SearchContext] is either a [api:SQLSelect] object for further refinement, or a [api:DataObject] instance.
+The default output of a [api:SearchContext] is either a [api:SQLSelect] object for further refinement, or a [api:SilverStripe\ORM\DataObject] instance.

 <div class="notice" markdown="1">
 [api:SearchContext] is mainly used by [ModelAdmin](/developer_guides/customising_the_admin_interface/modeladmin).